 However, when used together, the various fertility tracking methods can become more effective in determining your ‘fertile window’.
 Here are the three main fertility tracking methods:

 The Temperature Method

-This method requires that you take your basal body temperature to determine when you’re ovulating.
-Your body temperature rises slightly right after ovulation, so in order to anticipate this day for your next cycle, you should take your temperature right before bed and when you first wake up in the morning, everyday.
+This method requires that you take your basal body temperature to determine when you’re ovulating, as your body temperature rises slightly right after ovulation.
+In order to anticipate this day for your next cycle, you should take your temperature when you first wake up in the morning, every day.
 Then, when you’ve determined what day of the month it is, you can plan to avoid unprotected sex during the 5-7 days leading up to and including your ovulation day (the fertile window).

 The Cervical Mucus Method

 Cervical mucus changes in consistency and color depending on if you are ovulating, when ovulation is very close and after ovulation has finished.
-Paying attention and taking notes on the consistency of cervical mucus can help you track when you’re most fertile.
-Here are some of the consistency types and what they mean.
+Paying attention to the consistency of cervical mucus can help you track when you’re most fertile.
+Here are some of the consistency types and what they mean: